 - ‘Ike Kai: “to know, feel, experience, be aware of, and comprehend the ocean”

 - The `Ike Kai Project began in 2014 with the goal to support the MW site programs by providing a foundation in marine science, resource management, and traditional knowledge.
 The aims of the program are to increase MW volunteers’ baseline knowledge of marine sciences, marine resource management, and traditional knowledge, to inform community biological monitoring projects, outreach activities, and marine conservation projects, and to strengthen the relationship between MW volunteers and resource management agencies.

 Will there be someone to assist communities in becoming a compliant Makai Watch community?

 - There is a Statewide Makai Watch coordinator that is available to assist communities in complying with program requirements.
-Requirements include a sponsoring organization, a community coordinator, providing 20 hours of volunteer time per month, volunteer training, as well as program evaluation.
+Requirements include a sponsoring organization, a community coordinator, volunteer training, as well as program evaluation.

 Does our community need to be a 501c3?

 - 501c3 non-profit designation is not necessary to be a Makai Watch community.
 However, if funding becomes available to support the communities efforts with MW, a 501c3 will be needed to receive and manage those funds.